List of Murder One characters: Detective Arthur Polson

-(Dylan Baker) A detective in the LAPD's Robbery/Homicide department, he in charge of investigating the murder of Jessica Costello, arresting Richard Cross, then Neil Avedon for the murder.
-He and Ted frequently butted heads, though tensions eased between the two after Ted's daughter was abducted.
+(Dylan Baker) A detective in the LAPD's Robbery/Homicide department, he is in charge of investigating the murder of Jessica Costello, arresting Richard Cross, then Neil Avedon for the murder.
+He and Ted were frequently butted heads, though tensions eased between the two after Ted's daughter was abducted.

 Roger Garfield

 (Gregory Itzin) The political-minded District Attorney of the county of Los Angeles, with aspirations for being elected Governor of California.
-His professional decisions appear to based at least as much on how the public perceives him as on what is truly the right course of action.
+His professional decisions appear to be based at least as much on how the public perceives him as on what is truly the right course of action.

 Mark Washington

-(Markus Redmond) The second chair during the Avedon case.
+(Markus Redmond) The second chair was during the Avedon case.
 He is a younger, less experienced ADA.
 Though generally competent, he did not endear himself in the eyes of the jury with his aggressive cross-examination of Neil Avedon's mother.

 Others

 Richard Cross

 (Stanley Tucci).
 A millionaire businessman, a longtime acquaintance of Ted's, and the first man arrested for Jessica Costello's murder.
-The charges are quickly dismissed after Cross produces an alibi and he later bankrolled Neil Avedon's defense, claiming him to be a friend.
+The charges are quickly dismissed after Cross produces an alibi and he later bankrolled Neil Avedon's defence, claiming him to be a friend.
 As time passes, however, Ted becomes convinced that Cross is manipulating events and may be part of a conspiracy to frame Neil for the murder.
 Cross was a notorious philanderer and was eventually found to be HIV positive.
 Once he could no longer safely engage in sex with others, he would set up Jessica and her sister Julie with men, then obtain sexual gratification by having them describe the encounters in graphic detail.

 Neil Avedon

-(Jason Gedrick) A popular movie actor with a long history of misdemeanors, who frequently abused drugs and alcohol.
+(Jason Gedrick) A popular movie actor with a long history of misdemeanours, who frequently abused drugs and alcohol.
 The show began with Ted obtaining a deal for Neil following his latest offence, then angrily dismissing him as a client for his reckless behaviour.
 Ted later reluctantly took his case after he was arrested for the murder of Jessica (whom he'd been dating).